evoisec/sensor-data-analytics/README.md

 ## Physical Dataset Catalogue

-## Functional Architecture
+## Use Case Scenarios and Functional Architecture

 Export the timeseries from the binary python dictionary dataset

-Perform internal, sensor timeseries indexing and then derive and add the MAIN/CROSS-DATASET INDEX
+Perform internal, sensor timeseries indexing and then derive and add the MAIN/CROSS-DATASET INDEX for each timeseries

 Build a common dataframe with all signal timeseries for all test subjects, enriched with the Reference Data about the subjects and the Activities performed by the subjects